18z/Provision/README.md

         # If you prefer to use vundle then,
         # $ git clone https://github.com/gmarik/vundle.git ~/.vim/bundle/vundle

-3. Clone settings from github
+3. Clone other settings from github

         $ cd ${HOME}
         $ git clone https://github.com/deanboole/Provision